polymonster/hotline/readme.md

 #### Update Systems

-You can also supply your own `update` systems to animate and move your entities, these too are all executed concurrently.
+You can also supply your own `update` systems to animate and move your entities.

 ```rust
 #[no_mangle]